emergent-analytics/workstreams/ws1/labelling_tool/README.md

   app for the first time, press "Load Data".
 When running locally you will see a list of countries as their associated data are preprocessed.
   TODO: Provide a feedback/reload the page as the docker variant does not provide user feedback except the first dataset being displayed (see bottom screenshot for initial screen)
-* "Load Data" downloads the data from the github repos
-* The dropdown box allows the selection of countries, it is sorted by the percentage increase of new cases, i.e. countries with high infection growth rates should be at the top.
-It is still possible to type the desired country name when the dropdown widget is seletced
+* The dropdown boxes allow the selection of data sets and countries
 * A radio button and Occurence number spinner to label the selections as "Wave" or a period of "Calm"ness, and number them.
 The author uses Wave1-Calm1-Wave2 etc, but this is merely a way to structure one's data
 * A save button which becomes active when the user made a selection